- Back acne is a common skin condition resulting from buildup of dead skin cells, oil and bacteria on the skin.

 What Causes Back Acne?

-Back acne, sometimes referred to as “bacne”, is a common type of body acne and has many of the same causes as facial acne including hormonal fluctuations during puberty or during the menstrual cycle.
-Diet, stress and genetics may also contribute to breakouts.
+Back acne, sometimes referred to as “bacne”, is a common type of body acne.
+It has many of the same causes as facial acne including hormonal fluctuations during puberty or during the menstrual cycle.
+Diet, stress, and genetics also contribute to breakouts.

-Other causes include not showering after working out, wearing tight, non-breathable clothing that traps sweat against the skin, oily hair touching your back and comedogenic or pore-clogging sunscreen.
+Other causes specific to back acne include not showering after working out, wearing tight, nonbreathable clothing that traps sweat against the skin, oily hair touching the back and comedogenic or pore-clogging sunscreen.

-Back acne can often be resolved by a few habit changes and all-natural acne treatments.
-The following remedies involve slight changes to your daily routine to eliminate potential causes of your back acne and dry up existing blemishes.
+Back acne can often be resolved with a few habit changes and all-natural acne treatments.
+The following remedies involve slight changes to your daily routine to eliminate potential causes of back acne and to dry up existing blemishes.

 Use tea tree oil